Shulk: Conception and creation

 Tetsuya Takahashi, creator of the Xeno series, Xenoblade Chronicles, and Shulk, states that his primary motivation in creating Shulk was to make a more likeable and relatable protagonist than in most Japanese role-playing video games.
 Xenoblade featured a prolonged, four-year development cycle dating back to 2006, with Takahashi stating that although the game went through many changes, the overarching plot following Shulk remained largely the same.
 Takahashi believed that the more negative and jaded JRPG main character type leads the player to resent them due to the emotional investment required to complete such long games.
 Takahashi worked with anime writer Yuichiro Takeda on Shulk's creation, with Takeda feeling that the easiest way to make Shulk likeable would be to make him a silent protagonist.
 However, Takahashi rejected this idea, feeling that it hurt the character's ability to "resonate with the player".
 Ultimately, Takahashi went in the opposite direction, making Shulk's positive interactions and words of encouragement a focus of the game.
 Takahashi tried to make Shulk react to in-game events as much as he thought game players would react to them.
 Nintendo's team of debuggers, the "Super Mario Club", assured Takahashi that he was on the right track for his goal.
 Takashi stated that in Xenoblade Chronicles, there was no character design artwork; instead, there were costume drawings for the characters' outfits.
 This meant that they had to construct CG character models to match the costume ideas.
 Furthermore, the only artwork produced featuring those characters were altered versions of the CG models; there was no concept art.
 During the interview, co-producer Genki Yokota stated that Shulk debuting in the Super Smash Bros. series helped to attract new eyes to the brand and emphasized the importance of introducing these characters to an audience unfamiliar with RPGs.

 In English, Shulk is voiced by Adam Howden.
 He was given instructions on how to portray Shulk, largely that he should have a neutral English accent, which was intelligent, "not posh", and fierce when necessary.
 Howden was never given a full script of the game so he could more realistically sound surprised at the game's plot twists, but was informed of the story progression shortly before he would have to voice it so he would not sound baffled.
 In Japanese, Shulk is voiced by Shintarō Asanuma.
-Having not played the character on a regular basis for many years, Asanuma admitted to feeling anxious.
-Furthermore, he stated that he believed he had evolved during the previous ten years, acquiring voice acting skills and altering his breathing pattern.
-He thought that he had purposefully adjusted several aspects of Xenoblade Chronicles 2 to give it a more "senior feel" to them.
+Having not played the character on a regular basis for many years, Asanuma admitted to feeling anxious when recording for the Future Connected story.
+Furthermore, he stated that he believed he had evolved as a performer during the previous ten years, acquiring voice acting skills and altering his breathing pattern.
+He thought that he had purposefully adjusted several aspects of his lines in Xenoblade Chronicles 2 to give them a more "senior feel".
 During his portrayal of Shulk, he made a particular effort to highlight his innocence.